omg-challenge-alpha/omg_challenge2018_submission_code/README.md

 A 5-NN regression model whose inputs are the 5-dimensional embeddings of the the 5 modalities (with a lag of 5 timeframes between embedding points).
 After applying the algorithm, the outputs are lowpass filtered and rescaled to the specific subject.

-## Manual Smoothed Weighted Average Model
+## Multimodal Manual Smoothed Weighted Average Model

 The Manual Smoothed Weighted Average Model integrates the results of the different streams into a single prediction.